chandan7786/damien_hirst_dot_painintg/README.md

-Its a Damien Hirst inspired dot painting  made using Trutle library in pycharm using RGB fpor different colours.
+Its a Damien Hirst inspired dot painting  made using Trutle library in pycharm using RGB for different colours.